Understanding the Intensive Outpatient Program

 The biggest difference is that inpatient or residential rehab programs require that you live at the facility, while outpatient services allow you to return home when your treatment sessions are completed.
 This is one of the ways that intensive outpatient programs differ from dedicated inpatient programs.
 Inpatient programs can last 30, 60, or 90 days, and even longer if necessary.
 These programs can be a significant commitment if you have other responsibilities.

-However, people attending intensive outpatient programs can schedule treatment when it works best for them.
+However, people attending intensive outpatient programs can schedule addiction treatment when it works best for them.
 However, intensive outpatient programs typically meet at least 3 days a week, for 2-4 hours each day.

 However, people attending IOPs offer similar services to inpatient programs, such as individual, group, and family therapy, and are often just as effective.
 Consequently, intensive outpatient programs are a beneficial alternative to residential treatment when the person can’t afford to neglect home, school, or work obligations.